benbridle/pikpok-code-sample/app/modules/profile_image/image_components/README.txt

                         README for the icons/ directory
                         -------------------------------

-   All images in this directory are derived from the Material Design Icon Set by Google (https://github.com/google/material-design-icons), which are included in this project under the terms of the Apache 2.0 License.
+   All images in the /icons directory are derived from the Material Design Icon Set by Google (https://github.com/google/material-design-icons), which are included in this project under the terms of the Apache 2.0 License.
 The full text of the license is included below.

   ---------------------------------------------------------------------------